martinfrances107/rust_d3_geo/README.md

 ## When to use the rust version of the library

-The limits of the javascript library become obvious when developing interactive applications that procress large datasets.
+The limits of the javascript library become obvious when developing interactive applications that process large datasets.
 For example the examples/globe applications operate on a 50m resolution map of the earth.
 On a desktop machine this is beyond the javascript version.

 ## Status
-I have a acitvely maintained milestone [Alpha release](https://github.com/martinfrances107/rust_d3_geo/milestone/1)
+I am acitvely maintaining a [Alpha release](https://github.com/martinfrances107/rust_d3_geo/milestone/1) milestone.

 The majority of the library has been ported along with the associated tests.
 The aim is to eventaully release this as a rust crate. but at the moment is this alpha grade software.

 <details>
-<summary> Here is a summry  of things to-do before the crate is published.</summary>
+<summary> Here is a summary of things to-do before the crate is published.</summary>

 * The recenter state-based API refacor is almost complete.
   Once fit_size_resampling() is reinstated the code-coverage metric will jump 10% back to the previous value of approx 82%
-* The clipping algorithm in clip/rejoin/mod.rs needs to be refactored. see  [The intersection Problem.](#the-intersection-problem--request-for-comments) Test coverage in that area is high so the algortihms is working but the data structures make extensive use of vectors ( heap objects ) containng references to other heap objects ```Vec<Options<Rc<RefCell<_Intersection_>>>> ```   which is not performant.

 * The API is not stabalised.
 If perfomance issues arise then the API will change.
 Additionaly I plan a final review to remove anything uneeded before making changes become complicated.

+* The clipping algorithm in clip/rejoin/mod.rs needs to be refactored. see  [The intersection Problem.](#the-intersection-problem--request-for-comments) Test coverage in that area is high so the algortihms is working but the data structures make extensive use of vectors ( heap objects ) containng references to other heap objects ```Vec<Options<Rc<RefCell<_Intersection_>>>> ```   which is not performant.

 </details>